IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/selection.md

 ### {Platform} Cell Selection

-Property `cellSelection` enables you to specify the following options:
+Property `CellSelection` enables you to specify the following options:
 - none - Cell selection would be disabled for the {ComponentTitle}
 - single - Selection of only one cell within the {ComponentTitle} would be available.
 - multiple - Currently, this is the default state of the selection in the {ComponentTitle}.
 Multi-cell selection is available by mouse dragging over the cells, after a left button mouse clicked continuously.